kasz/clojure-test-junit2/README.md

 # clojure-test-junit2

-Bugfix and modifications to standard clojure.test.junit
+Bugfix and modifications to standard clojure.test.junit.<br/>
+Fixes problem with wrong line numbers when using with-junit-output.<br/>
+Adds displaying of (testing "...") clauses when encountering error or failure.

 ## Usage